RWTH Workshop FAQ

 Q: What if I'm not a student at RWTH, but an employee?

-A: If you are a staff member at RWTH Aachen University, who for instance often has contacts with foreign students (e.g. employees of the International Office, the registration or examination departments), and would like to learn more about intercultural communication, please see the workshops that we give within the framework of the "Weiterbildung für das nichtwissenschaftliche Personal".
-Contact Vera Sevenich, RWTH Aachen, Dezernat 5, Weiterbildung für das nichtwissenschaftliche Personal for details.
+A: If you are a staff member at RWTH Aachen University, who for instance often has contacts with foreign students (e.g. employees of the International Office, the registration or examination departments), and would like to learn more about intercultural communication, please check the workshops that we give occasionally within the framework of the "Weiterbildung für das nichtwissenschaftliche Personal".

 Q: What if I'm a doctoral student at RWTH?